timescale/docs/use-timescale/services/dynamic-postgresql.md

 ## Dynamic compute

-With Dynamic PostgreSQL and dynamic compute, you choose a compute range with a minimum and maximum.
+Dynamic compute means you choose a compute range with a minimum and maximum instead of a single static compute option.
 Your database always has the minimum compute allocated to it.
 As your load increases and your application demands more of your database, your database can use up to the maximum of your range with zero delay.